swiftlang/swift-syntax/Sources/SwiftParser/SwiftParser.docc/ParserDesign.md

 ## Parsing with Minimal Context

-The parser takes another unusal stance in its construction: it is mostly stateless.
+The parser takes another unusual stance in its construction: it is mostly stateless.
 It is not a hard and fast rule that the parse be stateless, but engineering it with that mindset has enabled a relatively clean, testable parser design to emerge.
 Swift is not a context-free language, so there will